Italy’s Answer to Coronavirus is a Classic Published Almost 200 Years Ago

 For days, as I’ve been reporting for various outlets on the coronavirus epidemic while it took hold across Italy, I’ve become obsessed about finding out the one reason why many people were turning to The Betrothed.
 Was it the Catholic sense of morality that permeates it—a warning to have your heart in the right place and trust in God’s will in bad fortune?
 To learn from the old pandemic?
 To take moral revenge against who we think are the villains, and show how in the novel, they are defeated?

 During the past week, unable to meet with anyone because of the lockdown, I phoned Italians who, like Armaroli, were quoting or revisiting the book.
-Whenever I mentioned I was calling from Milan, there was always a moment of hesitant silence, as if to acknowledge the gravity of the coronavirus outbreak.
+Whenever I mentioned I was calling from Milan, there was always a moment of hesitant silence, as if to acknowledge the gravity of the coronavirus outbreak.“At the root of it, there’s our fear, and when fear is depicted in such an authentic way, we can exorcise it.”

 It makes sense for people to return to what they know intimately at a difficult time, and The Betrothed is deeply ingrained in Italian popular culture, where its role is hard to overstate; it’s perhaps second only to Dante’s Divine Comedy.
 The historical novel is compulsory reading in schools across Italy, where students dissect it for a full school year.
 The prominence of Manzoni is such that many schools—including the one I attended—are named after him in Italy, while his characters, like Don Abbondio, became so popular in popular culture that even the Pope has occasionally referenced them in sermons.